amandaghassaei/stl-parser/README.md

 ## STL File Format

 The .stl file format stores geometry (and sometimes color) information for 3D triangulated meshes.  stl-parser does not generate or render .stl files, but it will allow you to parse them in a browser or nodejs environment.
-You can view .stl files by dragging them into the [demo app](https://apps.amandaghassaei.com/stl-parser/demo/).
 Example .stl files can be found in [test/stl/](https://github.com/amandaghassaei/stl-parser/tree/main/test/stl).

 ## Installation